Most chest-thumping, jacked, gym bros will readily stack 400 lbs. of weight on their bench press bars and boast about it for weeks to come.

 Olympic bench press bar weight

-The reason is the additional whip that these bars have to accommodate the explosive catch motions during movements like the clean and jerk.
+The reason is the additional whip that these bars have to accommodate the explosive catch motions during movements like the clean, power clean, and jerk.

-One of the best aspects of Olympic bars is the sleeve, which are bearings that help the bar to spin when you lift it.
-If you have wrist issues which limit your range of motion during the bench press, this may be your ticket out of it.
+One of the best aspects of Olympic bars is the sleeve.
+Unlike those bushing bars, the bearing design on these ones help the bar to spin when you lift it.
+If you have wrist issues that limit your range of motion during the bench press, this may be your ticket out of it.

 An Olympic bar weighs 45 lbs. and has lighter knurling on the sides.
 However, these are usually a lot sturdier than standard bars and are preferred by competitive lifters or the biggest guys in the gym.